 The tough part when looking for astrophotography software is in finding a program that’s reliable, has a good database of information, and has a feature-rich interface.
 There’s a good swathe of astro software out there that was created in the early 2000s and hasn’t been updated for years causing all sorts of bugs and compatibility issues.

-Fortunately, our roundup of the best astrophotography software in 2022 contains just that.
+Fortunately, our roundup of the best astrophotography software contains just that.
 We’ve been sure to include a list of minimum specs and compatibility with specific operating systems, too, to help you make the decision of which software is right for you.
 Want to get the right kit to start taking astrophotographs?
-Check out our guide to the best cameras, tools, and lenses for astrophotography (opens in new tab).
+Check out our guide to the best cameras, tools, and lenses for astrophotography.

 Stellarium is a virtual 3D planetarium software that shows a realistic depiction of the night sky no matter where you are in the world and at what time.
 You can scan through space and time using the simple fast-forward and rewind controls at the bottom of the screen, and toggle viewing options like light pollution, the horizon, red light night mode, and constellation names.